Essad Toptani: First Balkan War

 In 1912 during the Albanian revolt and aftermath of the Ottoman parliamentary elections, parliamentarians Toptani and Syrja Vlora represented the Albanian side in a parliamentary discussion with the Young Turks.
 Both called for the cessation of government force and implementation of good governance to alleviate the situation in Albanian lands.
 Amidst the Albanian Revolt of 1912 Toptani obliged himself to organize the uprising in Central Albania and Mirdita.
 On 30 January 1913, Hasan Riza Pasha, commander of Shkodër, was ambushed and killed by unknown men disguised as women, thought to be Osman Bali and Mehmet Kavaja, two Albanian officers of Toptani.
-Riza Pasha wanted to keep up the defense of the besieged city, and after his death Toptani continued his resistance until April 1913.
-He turned the fortress of Shkodër over to Montenegro, only in April 1913 after a prolonged war and great heroism of Albanian and Turkish soldiers.
+Toptani has been accused of being involved in his murder.
+Riza Pasha wanted to keep up the defense of the besieged city, and after his death Toptani continued his resistance.
+He turned the fortress of Shkodër over to Montenegro, in April 1913 after a prolonged siege.
+He hoped to gain Montenegrin support for his rule in central Albania.

 In July 1913, he was persuaded by the Vlora family to accept a position of minister of the interior in the provisional government.